PabloVales/Loan_Prediction_Model_Deployment/README.md

 # Deployment

 - Flask is used as the selected framework for the back-end logic.
-- The machine learning model is saved and loaded to the back-end by pickling
+See details in the [server.py](./server.py) file
-- The web-app is deployed to Heroku.
+- The web application is deployed to Heroku.
+The Procfile and Requierements.txt files and their location in the directory tree should not be changed as for the correct deployment to [Heroku](https://www.heroku.com/).